danielbodnar/awesome-stars/BY-LANG.md

 - [wasmCloud/wasmCloud](https://github.com/wasmCloud/wasmCloud) - wasmCloud allows for simple, secure, distributed application development using WebAssembly actors and capability providers.
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.
 - [security-union/videocall-rs](https://github.com/security-union/videocall-rs) - teleconference system written in rust
-- [pola-rs/polars](https://github.com/pola-rs/polars) - Fast multi-threaded, hybrid-out-of-core query engine focussing on DataFrame front-ends
+- [pola-rs/polars](https://github.com/pola-rs/polars) - Dataframes powered by a multithreaded, vectorized query engine, written in Rust
 - [postgresml/postgresml](https://github.com/postgresml/postgresml) - The GPU-powered AI application database.
 Get your app to market faster using the simplicity of SQL and the latest NLP, ML + LLM models.
 - [viperproject/prusti-dev](https://github.com/viperproject/prusti-dev) - A static verifier for Rust, based on the Viper verification infrastructure.
 - [google/zerocopy](https://github.com/google/zerocopy) -